-Companies have the opportunity to demonstrate how the industry is more than hard hats and hi-vis, and showcase the variety of roles from data analysts to project managers and compliance officers.
+Companies can demonstrate how the industry is more than hard hats and hi-vis and showcase the variety of roles, from data analysts to project managers and compliance officers.

-This interest may lead current students to consider STEM subjects as they continue their education.
-Again, there is a role for schools in ensuring pupils are supported to study STEM subjects.
+This interest may lead current students to consider engineering and technology subjects as they continue their education.
+Again, schools have a role in ensuring pupils are supported to study engineering and technology subjects.

 Attract and retain

 Students will often search for graduate schemes as their university course comes towards an end.
 And the energy sector isn’t the only competition.
-There are skill shortages in other industries too, such as tech and pharma.
+There are skill shortages in other industries, such as tech and pharma.

-AsADNOC’srecent survey reports, STEM-focused individuals view companies with an innovative approach to technology as more attractive.
+AsADNOC’srecent survey reports, engineering and technology-focused individuals view companies with innovative technology approaches as more attractive.
 Energy, therefore, needs to stand out in this crowded field by showcasing its technology credentials in any graduate scheme it offers.

 These schemes are one route for new recruits, but apprenticeships are also growing in importance

-For example,ShellEnergy Retail has put together an innovative apprenticeship programme giving apprentices hands-on experience in cyber security and network engineering, and a degree-level qualification.
+For example,ShellEnergy Retail has created an innovative apprenticeship programme giving apprentices hands-on experience in cyber security and network engineering and a degree-level qualification.

-It is not just attracting the talent that can prove difficult, but the average tenure of a young professional in energy is just over two years.
-This isn’t a new problem with previous generations also seeing young workers carrying out a short tenure.
-Companies are therefore having to be more creative than ever in how they’re securing and developing their talent.
+It is not just attracting talent that can prove difficult; the average tenure of a young professional in energy is just over two years.
+This isn’t a new problem, with previous generations also seeing young workers carrying out a short tenure.
+Therefore, Companies must be more creative than ever in securing and developing their talent.

 Retention is essential to HR strategy

-Gen Z and Millennials will soon make up the majority of the energy workforce.
-Not only are they a generation keen on roles that offer variety and the opportunity to be challenged and progress, they also want meaningful jobs that give them purpose.
+Gen Z and Millennials will soon make up most of the energy workforce.
+Not only are they a generation keen on roles that offer variety and the opportunity to be challenged and progress, but they also want meaningful jobs that give them purpose.

 These tenets need to be front and centre in recruitment efforts by energy businesses.
 And it needs to continue past attraction and form a key part of the retention strategy.

 Simple solutions can be put in place to ensure the voices of new recruits are heard.
-Whether it’s a tech-based solution or access to senior team members, listening to employees is essential.
+Listening to employees, whether a tech-based solution or access to senior team members, is essential.

 Other notable factors that can also enhance the employee experience include flexible working conditions, shared values, a workplace that prioritises employee wellbeing, and a corporate culture that champions diversity and inclusion.

-Relatively minor tweaks to company culture and outlook can make a big difference to staff retention.
-The Googles and Amazons of the world are changing expectations of employees and companies must put their people at the heart of their strategy.
+Relatively minor tweaks to company culture and outlook can make a big difference in staff retention.
+The Googles and Amazons of the world are changing the expectations of employees, and companies must put their people at the heart of their strategy.

-For existing energy employees, STEM upskilling is necessary for moving forward
+For existing energy employees, engineering and technology upskilling is necessary for moving forward

 Retrain and upskill